St Francis School – History

 The Phyllis Burden Building was opened in 2004, (and expanded in 2011) giving the Prep Department a new Library, Design and Food Technology facility, specialist rooms for French, English, Geography and Religious Studies, as well as three further form rooms.

 More recently the Cannon Centre was refurbished and now houses a brand new dedicated DT room, a Drama Studio and modern, state of the art, Science Laboratory.
-The new purpose built Little Saints Nursery building opens in September 2017 offering care to young children from 0 – 4 years for 51 weeks a year.
+The new purpose built Little Saints Nursery building opened in September 2017 and the Nursery offers care to young children from 0 – 4 years for 51 weeks a year.

 Phyllis Burden was a great inspiration to us all.
 She had a great sense of humour and was particularly good at praising success and treating each one of us as an individual.
 We all loved her and particularly the gold stars she gave to us.
 She will have been responsible for the nurturing of thousands of young minds and will have contributed greatly to their success in later life.